LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 Building and Installing the CS Toolkit
 --------------------------------------

-We noted in the previous section that......

-We use a CMake-based system to configure and build our code, called *BLT* (see **add link to BLT docs** for more information).
+We use a CMake-based system, called *BLT* to configure and build the Toolkit (see **add link to BLT docs** for more information).
+This section provides essential instructions for building the code.

+.. _hostconfig-label:

+Host-config files
+^^^^^^^^^^^^^^^^^^^

+We use host-config files to make building the Toolkit more automatic and easily reproducible.
+A host-config file captures all build configuration information used for the build such as compiler version and options, paths to all TPLs, etc. When passed to CMake, a host-config file initializes the CMake cache with the configuration specified in the file.

+We noted in the previous section that the uberenv script generates a 'host-config' file for each item in the Spack spec list given to it.
+These files are located in the directory 'spack/bin/spack' where the TPLs were installed.
+The name of each file contains information about the platform and spec.

 Python helper script
 ^^^^^^^^^^^^^^^^^^^^^

-The easiest way to configure the code for compilation is to use the 'config-build.py' python script in the 'scripts' directory; e.g.,::
+The easiest way to configure the code for compilation is to use the ``config-build.py`` python script in the 'scripts' directory; e.g.,::

-   $ ./scripts/config-build.py -hc ./host-configd/surface-chaos_5_x86_64_ib-gcc@4.9.3.cmake
+   $ ./scripts/config-build.py -hc {host-config file name}

 This script requires that you pass it a *host-config* file.
-The script runs CMake and passes it the host-config to initialize the CMake cache with the configuration informarion contained in the file.
+The script runs CMake and passes it the host-config.
 See :ref:`hostconfig-label` for more information.

-Running the script, as in the example above, creates two directories to hold the build and install contents for the platform and compiler specified by the host-config file - in this case, a CHAOS 5 platform with the GNU gcc 4.9.3 compiler.
-The name 'surface' in the file name indicates the particular machine on which the host-config file was generated.
-Livermore Computing platforms are generally configured similarly so that the configuration will usually also work on other CHAOS 5 Linux platforms.
+Running the script, as in the example above, will create two directories to hold the build and install contents for the platform and compiler specified in the name of the host-config file.

 To build the code and intall the header files, libraries, and documentation in the install directory, go into the build directory and run make; e.g.,::

-   $ cd build-rzmerl-chaos_5_x86_64_ib-gcc@4.9.3-debug
+   $ cd {build directory}
    $ make
    $ make install